Direct answer

 - Crude price stability

-- Refining margin growth
+- Refining margin expansion

 What can invalidate the headline read

-- Crude price crash
+- Crude price drop

-- Refining margin collapse
+- Refining margin contraction

 Primary sources worth monitoring